William M. Barker

-William Muecke Barker (born September 13, 1941 in Chattanooga, Tennessee) was Chief Justice of the Tennessee Supreme Court from 1995–2009.
+William Muecke Barker (September 13, 1941 – April 3, 2023) was an American jurist.
+He was the chief justice of the Tennessee Supreme Court from 1995 to 2009.

 Early life and education

-Barker was born on September 13, 1941 in Chattanooga, Tennessee.
+Barker was born on September 13, 1941, in Chattanooga, Tennessee.
 He graduated from the University of Chattanooga, now known as the University of Tennessee at Chattanooga, in 1964, with a degree in secondary education.
 While a student at Chattanooga, he became a member of the Delta Theta chapter of the Sigma Chi fraternity.
 In 1967, Barker earned his Juris Doctor from the University of Cincinnati College of Law.

 Career

 After a brief enlistment with the United States Army Medical Corps, he entered private practice until 1983.
 That year Governor Lamar Alexander appointed him to the bench, and Barker eventually served on the Tennessee Supreme Court.
 He was elected chief justice by his peers on October 4, 2005.
 Barker, along with his fellow justices, was subject to a retention election in August 2006 under the provisions of the "Tennessee Plan" and was overwhelmingly reelected to an eight-year term.
 Barker retired in 2009 and was succeeded by Associate Justice Janice M. Holder.
 As of 2009, he served as of counsel for the firm of Chambliss, Bahner & Stophel in his hometown of Chattanooga.